-Scene Shields is a system of convertible screens and tripods that sets up in less than five minutes and can be assembled by just one person.
+Barrier by Design’s Security Barriers are a system of convertible screens and tripods that sets up in less than five minutes and can be assembled by just one person.
 The system is easily transported and extremely convenient in matters of urgency.
-The screen system is durable was originally meant to protect crime scenes, accident sites and evidence for officers, as well as, provide privacy for victims and family members.
+The screen system is durable and was originally meant to protect crime scenes, accident sites, and evidence for officers, as well as, provide privacy for victims and family members.

-Now, SRN, Inc. systems are customizable to fit the needs of the tactical industry for uses such as:
+Now, Barrier by Design systems are customizable to fit the needs of the tactical industry for uses such as:

 After retiring from his role as the President of Sysco Food Services for the West Coast of Florida, in 2008, Carl and his wife, Tommie, set out to design the SRN 1000.
 They worked with Sarasota design firm RoBrady to develop a prototype and then perfected it, with help from local law enforcement officials.